Foods | Cooking

 Preheat oven to 450°F. Position oven rack in the bottom third of the oven.

-Prepare Fruit Stuffing; set aside until ready to use.
+Prepare Fruit Stuffing (see below); set aside until ready to use.

 In a small bowl, combine flour, salt, and pepper; rub the mixture over the outer fat of the crown loin of pork.